Nationwide Representation

 Any vehicle with a defective airbag may be a safety risk, and the NHTSA has warned that more vehicles will soon be recalled, bringing the total number of recalled Takata air bags to between 65 million and 70 million by 2019.

-Starting in 2013, six automobile makers were involved in the initial Takata recall.
+Six automobile makers were involved in the initial Takata recall.
 The issue quickly engulfed 19 automakers, and Takata was soon inundated with hundreds of lawsuits.
 The company failed to act quickly, and more accidents were reported.
 Takata said it had little idea as to which cars used its defective inflators, or even what the root cause was.

 Takata first explained that propellant chemicals were improperly stored during assembly, causing metal airbag inflators to burst open due to excessive pressure inside.
 Then, the company blamed humid weather which was accompanied with additional recalls.